RandyWuchi/RandyWuchi/README.md

 - 👋 Hi, I’m @RandyWuchi
 - 👀 I’m interested in perfecting my programming skills
-- 🌱 I’m currently learning graphql and still brushing up my javascript knowlegde
+- 🌱 I’m currently building a hangout app called Spot with react native and nodeJS
-- 💞️ I’m looking to collaborate on any beginner project to help me improve
+- 💞️ I’m looking to collaborate on any project to help me improve
 - 📫 How to reach me @RandyWuchi on twitter, @randyoncode on Instagram.
 You can also email me on nnadoziennawuchi@gmail.com

 <!---